modelica/Reference-FMUs/CONTRIBUTING.md

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` branch in the repository.

 3. **Isolate the problem** &mdash; create a reduced test case or example.